 Scale up by ~1% to give you some 'wiggle room'.

 Use "Intersect with model" to subtract the Kindle shape from your final wall mount shape.
-Sketchup Make comes with 8 hours of Sketchup Pro and the capability to do boolean subtraction - so if you can do it in less than 8 hours it'll be a little easier.If you're new to 3D printing, learn the secrets from a professional.
-Get my book "3D Printing with SketchUp"
+Sketchup Make comes with 8 hours of Sketchup Pro and the capability to do boolean subtraction - so if you can do it in less than 8 hours it'll be a little easier.Pssst!
+I wrote a book to help you quickly get your Sketchup models ready for printing.
+Click here to get it on Amazon

 You can also do this with blender and as always there are multiple ways how to do it.

 2. delete faces where you want to have opening an leaving only "internal edge of your frame"